 Either humidity or heat by itself can be somewhat bearable but when you combine both together it becomes stifling, steamy and sweaty.
-It should be noted the following are places are where you can escape this heat and humidity, inside most of the taxis, the major shopping centers, the sky train, the ice arena in the Central World Center, inside some museums, restaurants (not all), hotels (not all) and inside the “godsend” that is available on almost every block called 7-Eleven. (well not quite on every block – but almost every one!)
+It should be noted the following places in Bangkok are where you can escape this heat and humidity; inside most of the taxis, major shopping centers, the Skytrain, the ice arena in the Central World shopping center, the mini ski resort inside the Gateway Ekamai shopping center, inside some museums, restaurants (not all), hotels (sometimes not inside the cheaper ones) and inside the “godsend” that is available on almost every block called 7-Eleven (well not quite on every block – but almost every one!)

-Sometimes during December, January or February, you may catch a few weeks where the nights can actually cool down into the 60’s or even on occasion the mid to high 50’s.
+Sometimes during December, January or February, you may catch a few weeks where the nights can actually cool down into the 60’s or even on occasion the mid to high 50’s Fahrenheit.
 This certainly doesn’t happen every year, but we have been in Bangkok during these times when its actually “downright pleasant” during the day and even a bit chilly at night.

 During the year at times, Bangkok can be stifled by a nasty haze – pollutants that choke the city remaining in the air for days or weeks at a time.
 This pollution is from both foreign pollution (IE neighboring countries burning fields as one example) and local created pollution.
 During these periods, residents and visitors are encouraged to wear face masks for protection and on the worst days, remain indoors as much as possible.